 They use just three ingredients plus whatever you want to top the Oreo truffles with.
 In this case, I went with Christmas Oreo truffles with some Christmas sprinkles.

 Three ingredients, five minutes, and you’re enjoying yummy Oreo dessert.
+If you want another simple Oreo dessert, these cookie dough Oreo brownies are another favorite!

 - Oreos – the type of Oreos you use for these Oreo truffles matters.
 If you want just regular Oreo truffles, use regular Oreos or any Oreos (I used leftover Halloween Oreos) that don’t have flavored cream.
 If you want to add some flavor to the Oreos to change up the truffle flavor, use Oreos with flavored cream.
 I have some variation options later on the post!